leggedrobotics/noesis/README.md

 ### CMake

-Building can be performed anywhere in the users' home directory using CMake.
+Building `noesis` can be performed anywhere in the user's home directory using CMake.
 We provide an example in the form of a CMake project template in the `utils/workspace` directory.
-We recommend to use this for getting started.
-See this [directory](./utils/workspace) for details.
+We recommend using this for getting started on own projects.
+See [directory](./utils/workspace) for details.

 ### Catkin